fledge-iot/fledge/docs/quick_start.rst

 Introduction to FogLAMP
 =======================

-FogLAMP is a distributed data management framework for the Internet of Things (IoT).
-It provides a scalable, secure, robust infrastructure for collecting data from sensors, processing data at the edge and transporting data to historianlibrarian and other management systems.
+FogLAMP is an open sensor-to-cloud data fabric for the Internet of Things (IoT) that connects people and systems to the information they need to operate their business.
+It provides a scalable, secure, robust infrastructure for collecting data from sensors, processing data at the edge and transporting data to historian and other management systems.
 FogLAMP can operate over the unreliable, intermittent and low bandwidth connections often found in IoT applications.

 FogLAMP is implemented as a collection of microservices which include: